Kuon-dev/ffwd-front-end/src/data/courses/laravel-cookie.md

 Cookies are a powerful mechanism for storing data on the client-side.
 In Laravel, you can easily set, retrieve, and delete cookies using the `Cookie` facade.
 Additionally, Laravel provides support for encrypting cookies to ensure data security.

-For more information, refer to the [Laravel Documentation on Cookies](https://laravel.com/docs/cookies).